kataras/iris/README.md

 ![Benchmark Wizzard Iris vs gin vs martini](http://kataras.github.io/iris/assets/benchmarks_all.png)

+## Principles of iris

+- Easy to use

+- Robust

+- Simplicity Equals Productivity.
+The best way to make something seem simple is to have it actually be simple. iris's main functionality has clean, classically beautiful APIs

 ## Features

 **Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the iris' router delivers the dynamic value to you.
 Really, path parameters are very cheap.